Tharsujan/ProfileTask/README.md

 Vite for build tooling and development server
 Tailwind CSS for styling

-This project demonstrates effective state management with Redux while maintaining a clean, responsive user interface built with Tailwind CSS's utility-f
+This project demonstrates effective state management with Redux while maintaining a clean, responsive user interface built with Tailwind CSS's utility-first approach.